 a severe or uncontrolled electrolyte imbalance (such as low levels of potassium in your blood); or

-a breathing disorder such as severe COPD (chronic obstructive pulmonary disorder).
+a breathing disorder such as severe COPD (chronic obstructive pulmonary disease).

-To make sure you can safely take propafenone, tell your doctor if you have any of these other conditions:
+To make sure propafenone is safe for you, tell your doctor if you have any of these other conditions:

 a breathing disorder;